College for Advanced Studies in Social Theory: History

-TEK is the second oldest, still operating, college in Hungary.
+TEK is the second oldest, still operating, advanced studies college in Hungary.
 It was founded in 1981 by young researchers and students.
-Its orientation can be divided into two parts: vocational work and community life.
-The first is well documented, the latter is somewhat more distorted, due to the effects of collective memory.

-1981–present

 TEK seceded from the first established college in Hungary, the Rajk László College for Advanced Studies.

-However, in the beginning - before the fall of the Iron Curtain - the college's main topic was the reinterpretation of Marx's ouvre, since liberal and alternative thinking was only possible if it was related to Marxist studies.
-With the fall of the iron curtain, this coercion disappeared, and since the college's main profile was its diversity and openness to new ideas, philosophies and theories, the college's profile now freely and rapidly ramified into diverse - and pioneering among the Hungarian colleges at that time - topics: environmentalism, sustainability, postmodernism, anarchism, postmarxism, sociolinguistics, phenomenology, post-structuralism, Buddhist economics, feminism, sociology of minorities, queer studies, postcolonialism, network theory.
-The college also dealt with the topic of squatting, the sociological causes of poverty and since the establishment the farmost detailed analysis of critical theory/Frankfurt school among other colleges.
+During the Cold War, the college's main topic was the reinterpretation of Marx's ouvre.
+It expanded to other areas after the Cold War ended.

 Philosophical principles

-Criticism

-TEK is providing a critical approach to the economical theories that Corvinus University has in its educational program– among others, focusing on the social inequalities human resources, structuralism, neoliberalism, functionalism, corporatism inherently bares -.
+TEK uses a critical approach to the economical theories that Corvinus University has in its educational program, including focus on social inequalities in human resources, structuralism, neoliberalism, functionalism, and corporatism.

-TEK is also involved in highly regarded green activism, such as critical mass, gay pride, many flashmobs, that are held in support of promoting a livable environment.
+TEK is also involved in green politics, which includes critical mass, gay pride, many flashmobs, that are held in support of promoting a livable environment.
 Among the members of TEK are also permanent supporters of the anti-g8 anti-g20 demonstrations.

-Commune

-TEK started a lifestyle experiment, by establishing - again firstly - the habit of an annual commune, in which the members apply voluntarily.
-These communes give the participants the opportunity to experience such a lifestyle that is hard to experience among European capitalist societies.
-In these communities the members share all goods, live together in one place creating a highly tied community of a few.
+TEK started a lifestyle experiment by establishing an annual commune, in which the members apply voluntarily.
+In these communities the members share all goods and live together in one place.

-Aims

-TEK’s main aim is a critical approach to the topics taught in Corvinus University.

 TEK is more of a theoretical college, putting theoretical approaches to the questions of the society in front of bare statistical analysis, processing of data.

-However members of TEK – individually - are highly involved in diverse fields of practice – e.g. organizing conferences on behalf of the homeless, many voluntary work promoting the reintegration of gypsies into the labour market, helping the educational development of those from less developed areas -.
+Members of TEK often individually participate in community service, including organizing conferences on behalf of the homeless, voluntary work promoting the reintegration of Romani people into the labour market, and promoting education in less developed areas.